Winter weather conditions can be hard on your bike, but if you prepare well you can still embrace everything winter riding has to offer.

 Get a mudguard

-This is your bike’s main defence against the weathering that winter causes.
-The combination of grit, debris and water left on your bike after a ride can quickly lead to rusting and erosion, which will mean having to replace a range of parts, if not the bike entirely.
+The combination of grit, debris, and water left on your bike after a ride can quickly lead to rusting and erosion.
+Left unchecked, you'll find yourself having to replace components more regularly which can be expensive.

 The next step is using a degreaser to shift muddied oil and grease from your drivetrain to keep the components working efficiently.